Central Research, Scholarship and Creative Activity (RSCA) Grant Program

 The Central Research, Scholarship and Creative Activity (RSCA) Grant Program provides support to faculty for their research, scholarship, and creative activities.
 This award may be in the form of assigned time, a summer fellowship salary and/or funds to support their RSCA.
 Faculty who receive funding through this program are expected to share their accomplishments at a campus-wide event and will be expected to serve as a resource for prospective applicants.

 Who is eligible for funding?

 Only one proposal per faculty member may be submitted.
 Collaborative proposals submitted by more than one faculty member will be considered.
 In such cases, each faculty member should write their own proposal independently describing the joint effort in general and their particular contribution in greater detail.
 Indicate whether the project can go forward if only one faculty member’s proposal is funded.

 How much funding is available?

-The summer salary award is considered salary and is taxed by the IRS and State.
+** Fellowship salary award option is available to Unit 3 Faculty members with a Semester appointment, an Academic Year (AY) appointment, or a 12-month faculty appointment of .8 or less.
+The fellowship salary award is considered salary and is taxed by the IRS and state.
 This is an award and it is supplemental and taxed differently from a regular monthly salary check.
 For example, previous awards were taxed at 25% Federal and 6.6% State plus Social Security and Medicare taxes.
-Faculty members who receive this summer salary may not accept additional employment funded by the CSU or CSU auxiliaries (i.e., no summer sessions, extensions or grant salaries, etc.) during the month of the award.

 When can I apply for funding?